 With the global hosted PBX (private branch exchange) market expected to top $9 billion by 2023, companies have embraced these and other voice over internet protocol (VoIP) solutions for competitive advantage.
-But how is this shift impacting service providers?
+But how is this shift impacting service providers when it comes to digital VoIP?

 In South Africa, the arrival of VoIP coincided with the arrival of undersea cables – bringing with them more affordable bandwidth and other connectivity solutions such as fibre.
 The local regulatory environment was also changing, with Telkom no longer solely responsible for communication services in the country.